-Look at Wallis' Voyage to Labrador and the film, A Journey that Wasn't by Pierre Huyghe:
+Look at Wallis' Voyage to Labrador, c 1936 and the film, A Journey that Wasn't by Pierre Huyghe.

 Why do you think these two artworks been put in the same gallery?
-Can a film be an artwork?
+Discuss the film's title.

 What do you think the film is about?